Marshall Wittmann

-Marshall Wittmann is an American pundit, author, and political activist.
+Marshall Wittmann (born 1953) is an American lobbyist and the chief spokesman for AIPAC.

 On November 22, 2006, he was hired to be the communications director and spokesman for Senator Joe Lieberman (I-CT).
 Wittmann is a former senior fellow at the Progressive Policy Institute, a think tank affiliated with the Democratic Leadership Council.
 In 2012, he became the chief spokesman for AIPAC.

 Political career

-Wittmann, Marshall was born in 1953 in Waco, Texas, United States.
-He studied at New York University.
-Bachelor in Elementary Education, University Michigan, 1975.
-Marshall Wittmann served as the conservative Heritage Foundation's director of congressional relations, the Christian Coalition's director of legislative affairs, and as a senior fellow at the conservative Hudson Institute for two years from September 2000 to October 2002.
-In the first Bush Administration he served as the deputy assistant secretary for the Department of Health and Human Services.
-Wittmann also was the legislative representative with the National Association of Retired Federal Employees (which dedicated to protecting and enhancing the earned pay, retirement and health care benefits of federal employees, retirees and their survivors) and a public affairs specialist with the National Treasury Employees Union (which fight for fair pay and benefits, improved working conditions and other issues that affect the working lives of federal employees).
-Marshall Wittmann holds both his bachelor's and master's degrees from the University of Michigan.
+Wittmann was born in 1953 in Waco, Texas.
+He studied at New York University and obtained a Bachelor in Elementary Education from the University Michigan in 1975 and a master's degree.

+He served as the conservative Heritage Foundation's director of congressional relations, the Christian Coalition's director of legislative affairs, and as a senior fellow at the conservative Hudson Institute for two years from September 2000 to October 2002.
+In the George H. W. Bush administration, he served as a deputy assistant secretary at the Department of Health and Human Services.
+Wittmann also was the legislative representative with the National Association of Retired Federal Employees, which seeks to protect and enhance the earned pay, retirement, and health care benefits of U.S. federal government employees, retirees, and their survivors and a public affairs specialist with the National Treasury Employees Union, which fights for fair pay and benefits, improved working conditions, and other issues that impact the working lives of federal employees.

 He became a spokesman for AIPAC in September 2012.